 -

-Heart Blood Stasis: Depression with destructive manic and aggressive behavior and the potential to be suicidal.
-This is a severe case of postpartum depression and you should contact your obstetrician or a psychologist immediately.3
+Depression with destructive manic and aggressive behavior is linked to Heart Blood Stasis.
+This is a severe case of postpartum depression and you should contact your obstetrician or a psychologist immediately if you’re experiencing these symptoms.
+3

-Heart and Spleen Yang Deficiency: Depression, shortness of breath, palpitations, low appetite, restlessness or dream-disturbed sleep, and forgetfulness.
+- Depression, shortness of breath, palpitations, low appetite, restlessness or dream-disturbed sleep, and forgetfulness are linked to Heart and Spleen Yang Deficiency.

-- Stagnation of Liver Qi and Fire Rising: Impatience, irritability, insomnia, anxiety, agitation, dizziness, headache, low appetite, nausea, and belching.4
+- Impatience, irritability, insomnia, anxiety, agitation, dizziness, headache, low appetite, nausea, and belching are linked to Stagnation of Liver Qi and Fire Rising.
+4

-Do any of these imbalances resonate with you?
+Do any of these symptoms or hormonal imbalances resonate with you?
 According to TCM, there are lifestyle adjustments you can start incorporating the month after your delivery to help your body replenish its blood, yin, and qi and manage the hormonal shifts that are occurring at this time.

 How to Balance Your Hormones Postpartum, According to an Acupuncturist